wxwern/cs2103t-tp/docs/UserGuide.md

 ### Purpose of this guide

   The purpose of this guide is to get you familiar with the features of **Jobby** - from the very basics, to the most advanced features the application has to offer.
-These features range from the simple task of adding an contacts into the application for tracking to how our application can assist you in tracking every steps of your application process.
+These features range from the simple task of adding contacts into the application for tracking to how our application can assist you in tracking every step of your application process.
 We will go through every feature **Jobby** has to offer within this guide.
 You can check out the Table of Contents to navigate to a feature you might be interested in using.

 ### How to use this guide